transcom/mymove/docs/adr/0069-use-orchestrator-service-objects.md

   without worrying about other things, while the `PPMShipment` service objects would know to call the `MTOShipment` service objects as needed so they wouldn't need something else to coordinate the calls.
 * `+` It is easier to mock out service objects if they are separate objects than if they are all lumped into a single one.
-* `-` This puts business logic in the handlers.
+* `-` This puts business logic and database details/transactions in the handlers.
 Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.

 ### Option 2: Use separate service objects and the handler orchestrates the calls

 * `+` Keeps service objects from getting too large since each will encapsulate the logic they need for their own work.
 * `+` It is easier to mock out service objects if they are separate objects than if they are all lumped into a single one.
-* `-` This puts business logic in the handlers.
+* `-` This puts business logic and database details/transactions in the handlers.
 Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.
 * `-` Testing at the handler level takes more setup than testing at a service object level so testing the orchestration of service objects would take more work this way.

 ### Option 3: Update existing service objects to contain the new logic

-* `+` Leaves business logic out of the handlers.
+* `+` Leaves business logic and database details/transactions out of the handlers.
 Ideally handlers should only focus on translating data from the protocol layer to the service layer and vice-versa.
 * `-` This makes our service objects become incredibly large and hard to maintain.
 As it is, we already have some service objects, like the `MTOShipment` ones, that contain a large amount of logic and can be hard to parse through.
 * `-` Related to the point above, but finding the logic for a specific type of change, e.g. tracking how PPMs change,